 Label the Field Name of the Custom Action button.
 (Make note of this Field Name as it will be used as part of the Field Name for the data elements that will be set up to receive response data from HealthPiQture.)

-Set the Custom Action Field to Custom Action.
+Set the Custom Action field to Custom Action.

 The Custom Action Type will now appear and should be set to ExamOne.